 Advantages over BT Infinity 2

 My Plusnet service has 3 advantages over BT Infinity products:

 - Cost – At 19.99 the service is £10 cheaper than my BT line per month.

 - Latency – Pings using my Plusnet line are on average 5-10ms faster, although the difference is probably unperceivable.

 - Ability to purchase a static IP address.
 A static IP address is not something that BT offers for domestic lines.
 Plusnet provided me one for a one-off payment of £5 which is fantastic value.

 With BT Infinity 2 you get free access to the BT Sport and ESPN channels.

-On the whole I have been extremely happy with my fibre optic unlimited broadband from Plusnet.
-I have no plans to move from them at this time and feel that £19.99 is great value.
+Overall, I have been extremely happy with my fibre optic unlimited broadband from Plusnet.
+I have no plans to move from them currently and feel that £19.99 is great value.
 The package now costs £22.49 for unlimited up to 75mbit.

 Visit the Plusnet website.